abilandz/PH8124/Lecture_5/Lecture_5.md

 In this sense, by using `1>` redirection, the printout of some command during execution is stored permanently in the physical file on a local disk.

-Analogously, we can also programmatically redirect the error message of a command — we just need to change the file descriptor:
+Analogously, we can also programmatically redirect the error message of a command &mdash; we just need to change the file descriptor:

 ```bash
 date -q 2> error.log